 Which brings up the next topic.

-A lot of people like chest knives, boot knives or even ones that are like a necklace and hang behind you.
+A lot of people like chest knives, boot knives or even ones that are like a necklace and hang behind you for self defense knives.
 Clip-on assisted opening fold-ups are nice due to easy access.
 How you pick a self defense knife is like picking gun holsters, you will have a box of them before you find the one that is right for you.

-So with all the above said, here are a few formidable fighting knives.
+So with all the above said, here are my pick of a few formidable self defense knives.
 One size does not fit all.
 Determine your situation and buy accordingly.
 Buy the sized knife that you are comfortable handling.

-The heavy-duty utility folder is the must have, go-to tool of every tactical professional.
+The heavy-duty utility folder is the must have, go-to tool of every tactical knife professional.
 Carried in your pocket, on your tactical vest, lashed to your web gear (or discreetly tucked away in your briefcase or purse) the utility folder is the one blade that gets a real workout, day in and night out.
-Browning Spear Point Black G-10 Knife ( http://tiny.cc/qzfhkx )

 No single Spyderco folder lends itself better to innovation and variation than the Military Model.
-Production launched in the 1990s lighting the fuse for Spyderco to produce a decade-long parade of different renditions using upgraded blade steels, handle colors and materials.
+Production launched in the 1990s lighting the fuse for Spyderco to produce a decade-long parade of different self defense knives renditions using upgraded blade steels, handle colors and materials.

 Call it Spyderco's poster child for their commitment to C.Q.I. – Constant Quality Improvement, but the Millie is one of the most enduring designs ever produced.
 Next is the Ti-Millie.
 A traditional Military Model in every way, it has a titanium handle and a R.I.L. – Reeve Integral Lock.